argo/argo/README.md

   .listen(3000);
 ```

 Unlike other named pipelines, there should be only one error handler assigned to an Argo server.
+It is recommended to exit the process once an error has been handled.
+This feature uses [domains](http://nodejs.org/api/domain.html).

-See `[cluster.js](https://github.com/argo/argo/blob/master/example/cluster.js)` for an example of using error handling to restart workers in a cluster.
+See [`cluster.js`](https://github.com/argo/argo/blob/master/example/cluster.js) for an example of using error handling to restart workers in a cluster.

 ## Tests